alxm8/alxm8/README.md

 - 👋 Hi, I’m @alxm8
 - 👀 I’m interested in ...computing cloud infrastructure as code!
-- 🌱 I’m currently learning ...python ansible
+- 🌱 I’m currently working with ... powershell, python, ansible & Terraform
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 alxm8/alxm8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.